So you’re allergic to corn.

 Instead of buying an entire set of new pans because your old ones are corned, consider buying just one good pot and one good pan and using those for a bit.
 Instead of buying an entire case of canned beans you think you are fine with, buy just a couple at a time until you know you are doing very very well with them.
-On the other hand, if it is a seasonal item like fresh, unsprayed, unwaxed apples or organic peaches, get just enough to trial, then if you tolerate buy a huge quantity and preserve in the freezer or by canning.
+On the other hand, if it is a seasonal item like fresh, unsprayed, unwaxed apples or unsprayed peaches (VERY hard to find), get just enough to trial, then if you tolerate buy a huge quantity and preserve in the freezer or by canning.

 Choose your battles and spend your money wisely.

 Keep Thinking Critically

 This is just good life advice, honestly.
 But it’s especially good life advice if you are doing all of the above and are still sick.
 You may be overlooking something or taking something for granted, or you may even be on the wrong track entirely.

 Unfortunately I see a pattern with highly reactive folks, myself included, where they get sicker and sicker and lose almost all of their foods, before they finally figure out the ONE thing that is getting them.
 And sometimes it is a lot of stages of finding The Thing and eliminating it, and finding something else was still bugging you.